-TENTATIVE Occ.
-Code 7120000 TRADES GENERALIST, GRADE 12 New York State Department of Civil Service Classification Standard BRIEF DESCRIPTION OF CLASS A Trades Generalist performs journey-level work in one trade, and skilled and semiskilled level work in a combination of other trades in the repair and maintenance of facilities and equipment.
-Incumbents frequently supervise others in maintenance, repair, installation and construction activities.
-DISTINGUISHING CHARACTERISTICS A Trades Generalist functions as a skilled worker in a primary trade, and also performs a variety of skilled and semiskilled activities in one or a combination of other related trades in response to maintenance program requirements.
-All positions are in the non-competitive jurisdictional class.
+A Trades Generalist performs journey-level work in one trade, and skilled and semiskilled level work in a combination of other trades in the repair and maintenance of facilities and equipment.
+Incumbents may supervise others in maintenance, repair, installation, and construction activities.